 Yes.
 Students will earn an ASD high school diploma from AMCS.
 Students will commence in the AMCS graduation and may also participate in their affiliate high school graduation as per ASD specifications.

 Can AMCS students participate in the athletics programs at their affiliate school?

 Yes.
-Students can participate in a sports program with their affiliate school.
+Students can participate in a sports program with their affiliate schools.
 All ASAA eligibility requirements still apply.
-If a student is interested in participating in athletics, they should discuss their intent during the meeting with their AMCS UAA academic advisor and the AMCS school counselor so they are not scheduled in late afternoon classes.
-Athletic eligibility for AMCS students will only be determined at semester.
+If a student is interested in participating in athletics, they should discuss their intent during the meeting with their AMCS UAA academic advisor and the AMCS school counselor, so they are not scheduled in late afternoon classes.
+Athletic eligibility for AMCS students will only be determined in the semester.
 Eligibility cannot be changed at quarter due to grades because college courses do not have equivalent quarter grades.

 Can AMCS students attend dances at their affiliate school?

 Yes.
 AMCS students are allowed to participate in extracurricular activities at their affiliate schools.
 In addition to being issued a UAA Wolf Card, each AMCS student will be issued an AMCS ID card with their affiliate school listed.

 Can AMCS students attend sports competitions at their affiliate school?

 Yes.
 AMCS students should also be allowed to purchase an activity sticker from their affiliate school.